vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

     In this case, coordination should be conducted to ensure that both controllers agree and no additional conflicts are created as a result (particularly with aircraft inbound from the south/west).

 !!! phraseology
-    **ARL:** "RXA6417, amended tracking and STAR available"
+    **ARL:** "RXA6417, amended tracking and STAR clearance available"
     **RXA6417:** "RXA6417, go ahead"
-    **ARL:** "RXA6417, recleared direct BOREE for the BOREE4A arrival, runway 34L, maintain FL180"
+    **ARL:** "RXA6417, recleared direct BOREE for the BOREE4A arrival, runway 34L, maintain F180"
-    **RXA6417:** "Recleared direct BOREE for the BOREE4A arrival, runway 34L, maintain FL180, RXA6417"
+    **RXA6417:** "Recleared direct BOREE for the BOREE4A arrival, runway 34L, maintain F180, RXA6417"

 ## Predictable Sequencing
-Predictable sequencing alllows for ATC to re-route aircraft via pre-defined waypoints off major airways to create certain time delay.
+Predictable Sequencing is used instead of vectoring, and involves ATC re-routing aircraft via pre-defined waypoints positioned off major airways to provide a certain time delay.```

-Aircraft arriving into Sydney via **N774** and **M636** can use ten additional waypoints with 5 to the north and south of **N774** and one additional waypoint on **N774** for aircraft arriving via **PLUGA**.
-Aircraft should continue to comply with STAR speed and height restrictions unless explicitly cancelled by ATC.
+There are 10 Predictable Sequencing waypoints available for aircraft inbound YSSY via **N774** and **M636**.
+Aircraft must comply with STAR speed and level restrictions unless explicitly cancelled by ATC.

-The table belows give an estimated time **in minutes** from **Initial waypoint** via **CDO waypoint** to **Final waypoint**.
+The table below contains the estimated time from the initial waypoint to the final waypoint **via the CDO waypoint**.
+I.e., the estimated delay if an aircraft is re-routed via that CDO waypoint.
 === "N774"
     | Initial Waypoint | CDO Waypoint | Final Waypoint | Minutes|
     | -----------------| -------------| -------------- | -------|